 ABCD is a parallelogram with diagonals AC and BD which intersect at point O. F is the midpoint of side BC (BF=FC).
 Find the ratio of AE to EF.

-When asked to compare ratios of line segments, we two tools at our disposal- either similar triangles or triangles with same height or base.
+When asked to compare ratios of line segments, we have two tools at our disposal- either similar triangles or triangles with same height or base.

 Here we have intersecting diagonals of a parallelogram which we know create 4 triangles with equal areas.
 This is a hint to use the second of these methods.